-The Health Promotion and Resiliency Intervention Research (HPRIR) Program is a joint initiative between the Massachusetts General Hospital (MGH) Mongan Institute and the MGH Department of Psychiatry to harness the strengths of interdisciplinary behavioral science delivery research.
+The Health Promotion and Resiliency Intervention Research (HPRIR) Center is a joint initiative between the Massachusetts General Hospital (MGH) Mongan Institute and the MGH Department of Psychiatry to harness the strengths of interdisciplinary behavioral science delivery research.

 What is HPRIR?

-Program Mission
+Our Mission

 To develop, assess, implement, and disseminate evidence-based interventions focused on resiliency, health-promotion, illness prevention and survivorship, through research, training, and advocacy.

-Program Aims
+Primary Aims

 Develop and assess interventions that are accessible, sustainable, and integrated into healthcare systems.